pigdevstudio/experiments/08.selection-box/devlog.md

 ![](https://img.itch.zone/aW1nLzQwMDI2NzMuZ2lm/original/QKXJpf.gif)

-In this experiment's approach I'm going to take advantage of the previous experiment's SelectableArea, but once you get the idea you can implement it with any CanvasItem.
+In this experiment's approach, I'm going to take advantage of the previous experiment's SelectableArea, but once you get the idea you can implement it with any CanvasItem.

 ## Rect resizing

-For this system I'm going to use a [`ColorRect`](https://docs.godotengine.org/en/stable/classes/class_colorrect.html) just to have a decent looking SelectionBox, but you can use any Control node, preferably one that serves pure graphical purposes like a TextureRect.
+For this system, I'm going to use a [`ColorRect`](https://docs.godotengine.org/en/stable/classes/class_colorrect.html) just to have a decent looking SelectionBox, but you can use any Control node, preferably one that serves pure graphical purposes like a TextureRect.

 Then I'll rename it _SelectionBox_ and change the _Color_ property to a transparent blue.

 ![](https://img.itch.zone/aW1nLzQwMDI2ODUuZ2lm/original/R6RpzM.gif)

-Almost everything from here is done code wise, so let's attach a script to it!
+Almost everything from here is done code-wise, so let's attach a script to it!

 The first that we need to do is to detect when the player presses the left mouse button, here I've created an InputAction on the _Project > Project Settings > Input Map_ and called it "selection", it refers to left mouse button input events.